Dutch Baby Oven Pancake with Blueberries and Blood Oranges

 Or perhaps it’s just because they are that good.

-Dutch Baby Oven Pancake on Shockingly Delicious.
-Recipe: https://www.shockinglydelicious.com/?p=11490Summary: Light, popover-like pancakes that puff up high in the oven and deflate upon cutting.
+Dutch Baby Oven Pancake is a light, popover-like pancake that puffs up high in the oven and deflates upon cutting.
 Top with berries and fresh fruit for a perfect breakfast.

 Ingredients